Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 - Pet specific soothing remedies and sprays may help calm very stressed dogs.

-- If your dog is extremely scared by fireworks, it may be necessary to speak to your vet for advice.
+- If your dog is extremely scared of fireworks, it may be necessary to speak to your vet for advice.

 6. Being Left Alone More Than Normal